 Don't let online classes or any obstacle hold you back.
-See some obstacles our past ILP volunteers have had and how they overcame them!
+See some obstacles our past ILP volunteers have had and how they overcame them.

 How to prepare for taking online classes abroad:

-- Get a VPN if necessary
+- Get A VPN If Necessary

-- Bring a planner
+- Bring A Planner

-- Bring head phones
+- Bring Headphones

-This one is so important that I'd recommend checking your required book list a few times and making sure you have the right book.
+This one is so important that I'd recommend checking your required book list a few times and making sure you are packing the right books.
 There would be nothing worse than arriving for your semester in Thailand only to find out your brought the wrong book.

-Get A VPN if necessary
+Get A VPN If Necessary

-For all you ILP China peeps, you definitely want to check in on this.
+For all you ILP China volunteers, you definitely want to check in on this.
 Some websites in China are blocked (including anything Google related like Gmail), so you'll need a VPN to get around them.
 Chances are high that you'll probably already get one to you have access to Facebook and Instagram (BTW--have you seen the ILP Instagram yet?).

 Make sure to set up a reliable VPN so that you always have access to the sites you need, so that you can receive emails from your professor, etc. That "VPN" link has info on our favorite and least favorite VPN and goes into more detail about why you need one.